18F/handbook/_pages/how-we-work/research-guidelines.md

 ## Join the research guild!

 The Guild talks in [#research](https://gsa-tts.slack.com/archives/research) and meets once a week to discuss the theory and practice of asking questions.
-The current guild leaders are [Joanne McGovern](https://gsa-tts.slack.com/team/joannemcgovern) and [Ben Peterson](https://gsa-tts.slack.com/team/bpdesigns).
+The current guild leaders are [Andrew Maier](https://gsa-tts.slack.com/team/andrewmaier) and [Ben Peterson](https://gsa-tts.slack.com/team/bpdesigns).